To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Via del Giglio, 59

-Dinner Starts at 7:30 or later, before you go to dinner, on the weekends most Italians will go to an aperitivo after work to pass the time from work to dinner.
+In Italy, dinner happens way later than it does in America.
+Dinner Starts at 7:30 or later.
+Before you go to dinner many will go to aperitivo after work to pass the time from work to dinner.
 Aperitivo can also be used in lieu of dinner, or just as a few pre-dinner snacks and drinks before the real feasting begins.

 Where you can get it: Pretty much any decent restaurant in Florence.
-For the full on experience, I would head to La Giostra, it's my favorite in town, but you will pay a pretty penny and probably have more food than you can handle- cue the grappa.
+For the full-on experience, I would head to La Giostra, it’s my favorite in town.
+You will probably end up with more food than you can handle- cue the grappa.